Student using a laptop quiz with a 10-minute timer, notebook, and memory icons to show the 10-minute quiz method for improving focus and learning.

 A short quiz session avoids that problem.

 It gives your brain a clear task with a clear finish line.
+When you know the session only lasts 10 minutes, it becomes easier to focus and easier to repeat.

 Small habits are easier to repeat.
 Repeated habits are where memory improvement begins.